-In April 2018, as more fully described in Note 4 and Note 12 of Notes to Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q, we completed the acquisition of the Metronode group of companies, for a cash purchase price of A\$1.035 billion, or approximately \$805.6 million at the exchange rate in effect on April 18, 2018, the date this transaction closed.
-We will account for this transaction as a business combination using the acquisition method of accounting.
+In April 2018, as more fully described in Note 4 of Notes to Condensed Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q, we completed the acquisition of Metronode for a cash purchase price of A\$1.033 billion, or approximately \$804.1 million at the exchange rate in effect on April 18, 2018 (the "Metronode Acquisition").
+We accounted for this transaction as a business combination using the acquisition method of accounting.
 The valuation of assets acquired and liabilities assumed are still being appraised by a third-party and as such, the purchase price allocation is not yet complete.

-In April 2018, as more fully described in Note 4 and Note 12 of Notes to Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q, we completed the acquisition of Infomart Dallas for a purchase price of approximately \$781.0 million, consisting of approximately \$31.0 million in cash, subject to customary adjustments, and \$750.0 million aggregate principal amount of 5.000% senior unsecured notes in five new series with due dates from April 2019 to April 2021, with each series consisting of \$150.0 million principal amount.
-We will account for this transaction as a business combination using the acquisition method of accounting.
+In April 2018, as more fully described in Note 4 of Notes to Condensed Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q, we completed the acquisition of Infomart Dallas for total consideration of approximately \$804.0 million (the "Infomart Dallas Acquisition"), consisting of approximately \$45.8 million in cash, subject to customary adjustments, and \$758.2 million aggregate fair value of 5.000% senior unsecured notes.
+We accounted for this transaction as a business combination using the acquisition method of accounting.
 The valuation of assets acquired and liabilities assumed are still being appraised by a third-party and as such, the purchase price allocation is not yet complete.

-In March 2018, as more fully described in Note 8 of Notes to Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q, we issued €750.0 million, or approximately \$929.9 million in U.S. dollars, at the exchange rate in effect on March 14, 2018, aggregate principal amount of 2.875% senior notes due March 15, 2024, which are referred to as the "2024 Euro Senior Notes".
+In March 2018, as more fully described in Note 8 of Notes to Condensed Consolidated Financial Statements in Item 1 of this Quarterly Report on Form 10-Q, we issued €750.0 million, or approximately \$929.9 million in U.S. dollars, at the exchange rate in effect on March 14, 2018, aggregate principal amount of 2.875% senior notes due March 15, 2024, which are referred to as the "2024 Euro Senior Notes".
 Debt issuance costs related to the 2024 Euro Senior Notes were \$11.6 million.